jrKok/VR-Tools/README.md

        -  Angle of attack

-       -  Accelerations (components of the acceleration vector, mainly "g-force"
+       -  Accelerations (components of the acceleration vector, mainly "g-force")

-       -  simulated weather parameters (qnh, cloud base, wind direction&speed...)
+       -  simulated weather parameters (qnh, cloud base, wind direction&speed...) for current location

 2 - Filter out commands mapped to VR controlers to not have them triggered inadvertently